CleanupCode Command-Line Tool

 --profile="Built-in: Reformat Code" YourSolution.sln.

---include/--exclude— relative path(s) or wildcards that define the files to include/exclude during the cleanup.
+--include/--exclude— relative path(s) or file masks that define which files to include/exclude during the cleanup.
 If both

 --excludeare defined and cover the same set of files,